 Avoiding this bias can take some trial and error for many companies, but it is a great thing for employers to be aware of.
 Acknowledging this trend can significantly increase productivity throughout the divisions in your workplace and even help make the hiring process easier.
 As discussed, many businesses across the country are encountering obstacles because of this issue.
 Help your company avoid becoming one of them by focusing on identifying candidates with the skills important for success the job and by ensuring your employees complement of each other’s strengths and weaknesses.

-Our Guest Blogger this week is Halle Shivler, one of Select International's fantastic summer interns.
+Our Guest Blogger this week is Halle Shivler, one of PSI's fantastic summer interns.
 Halle is a sophomore at Indiana University, and was a great help to our consulting teams over the summer.